16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 12. Lunch Box

-I always take my own lunch into work – I simply don’t have the disposable income to be buying food every day – and it’s not particularly healthy!
+I take my own lunch into work – I simply don’t have the disposable income to be buying food every day – and it’s not particularly healthy!

 I try and avoid plastic bags wherever possible, but also find the protection of a good lunch box keeps my food from getting crushed.
+Plus I don’t overly like the thought of tiny microplastics floating around in my system…

 This is particularly important given I usually have a banana every day – and mushed banana in my bag…bad.